danieluhl/astro-blog/src/content/blog/new-keyboard-strategy.md

 imagine having home row mod-taps that allow you to use asdf as ctrl, alt, cmd, and shift when held!
 Imagine having a proper 10 key number pad you can access with a key press!

+My strategy with home row mods is to use separate mod keys (pinkeys for shift and thumbs for the rest) for single press/hold cases, and home-row mods as an option when I would otherwise be making a claw to hit all of them.
+So, for example, to hard refresh a website I'll hold 'k' (cmd) + 'j' (shift) and hit 'r'.
+But to switch tabs I'll hold the cmd key on the thumb and hit '}'.
 If you do try home row mods and you're struggling with the timing, check out [this insane layout](https://sunaku.github.io/moergo-glove80-keyboard.html), I found it fairly easy to borrow and use to optimize mine.